-Are transfer taxes payable on the transfers of shares in a company, a business or assets?
+31 Are transfer taxes payable on the transfers of shares in a company, a business or assets?
 If so, what is the rate of such transfer tax and which party customarily bears the cost?

-There are no transfer taxes levied on the sale of shares in corporations, limited liability companies or partnerships or the sale of assets; however, under Austrian law, several types of transactions may be subject to stamp duty if evidenced by written documentation in Austria.
+There are no transfer taxes as such levied on the sale of shares in corporations, limited liability companies or partnerships or the sale of assets.

+However, under Austrian law several types of transactions may be subject to stamp duty if evidenced by written documentation in Austria.
 Such transactions include assignments of contracts, rights and receivables, sureties and agreements on easements and real estate pledges.

-The stamp duty for those transactions ranges, depending on the type of legal transaction, from 0.8 (assignments) to 2 per cent (easements) of the calculation basis, which is usually the consideration for or value of the transaction.
-No stamp duty is triggered if contracts, rights or receivables transfer in a transfer of business automatically by operation of the law.
-Debtors of stamp duties are typically all parties to the agreement; therefore, if the transactions are concluded as ancillary transactions to the share or asset deal, stamp duty may be triggered.
+The stamp duty for such transactions ranges, depending on the type of legal transaction, from 0.8 (assignments) to 2 per cent (easements) of the calculation basis, which is usually the consideration for or value of the transaction.
+No stamp duty is triggered, if contracts, rights or receivables transfer in a transfer of business automatically by operation of the law.
+Debtors of stamp duties are typically all parties to the agreement.
+Therefore, if the transactions are concluded as ancillary transactions to the share or asset deal, stamp duty may be triggered.

-The sale of shares in a corporation or limited liability company is VAT exempt, whereas the sale of assets, including the sale of a business as a going concern in respect of the underlying business assets, is subject to 20 per cent VAT at the standard rate, with certain assets being subject to a reduced rate of 13 or 10 per cent.
+The sale of shares in a corporation is VAT exempt, whereas the sale of assets including the sale of a business as a going concern as to the underlying business assets is subject to 20 per cent VAT at the standard rate, with certain assets being subject to a reduced rate of 13 or 10 per cent.

-Real estate transfer tax (RETT) is levied on the acquisition of domestic real estate and, in some cases, also if shares in corporations and interests in partnerships that directly own real estate are transferred.
-RETT is triggered if 95 per cent of the shares of:

-- a company that holds real estate are consolidated in the hands of one shareholder or a group of shareholders within the meaning of the Austrian group taxation regime; or - a partnership that has held real estate over a five-year period.

-RETT on direct acquisitions of real estate is 3.5 per cent (standard rate) of the purchase price or value.
-Upon registration of a new owner of the real estate, an additional 1.1 per cent registration duty will be triggered.

-RETT on indirect acquisitions of real estate, via acquisition of companies and partnerships, or via acquisitions by corporate reorganisation under the Tax Reorganisation Act, is 0.5 per cent.
+Real estate transfer tax (RETT) is levied on the acquisition of domestic real estate and in some cases also if shares in corporations and interests in partnerships that directly own real estate is transferred.
+Under current tax laws, RETT is triggered if 95 per cent of the shares (1) of a company that holds real estate are consolidated in the hands of one shareholder or a group of shareholders within the meaning of the Austrian group taxation regime or (2) or of a partnership which has held real estate over a five-year period.
+RETT on direct acquisitions of real estate is 3.5 per cent (standard rate) of the purchase price or value; upon registration of a new owner of the real estate an additional 1.1 per cent registration duty will be triggered.
+RETT on indirect acquisitions of real estate, via acquisition of companies and partnerships, or via acquisitions by corporate reorganisation under the Reorganisation Tax Act is 0.5 per cent.